sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/name-change.md

 From 3.34:

 - all `<sourcegraph-instance>/campaigns/*` URLs are removed.
-- the CLI prompt `src campaigns` and its alias `src campaign` are deprecated.
-They will still work, and will be removed in a future release.
+- the CLI prompt `src campaigns` and its alias `src campaign` are removed.
 - `/campaigns` GraphQL API endpoints are removed.